 - Discovering new solutions and opportunities by analyzing data

 - Collecting large sets of structured and unstructured data from disparate sources

-- Cleaning and validating the data to ensure accuracy, completeness, and uniformity
+- Cleaning and validating data to ensure accuracy, completeness, and uniformity

-- Devising and applying models and algorithms to mine the stores of big data
+- Devising and applying models and algorithms for mining big data

 - Analyzing the data to identify patterns and trends